Sweethearts (1938 film)

 Sweethearts is a 1938 American Technicolor musical romance film directed by W.S.
 Van Dyke and starring Jeanette MacDonald and Nelson Eddy.
 The screenplay, by Dorothy Parker and Alan Campbell, uses the “play within a play” device: a Broadway production of the 1913 Victor Herbert operetta is the setting for another pair of sweethearts, the stars of the show.
 It was the first color film for Nelson or Jeanette (as well as MGM's first three strip Technicolor feature).
 It was their first film together without uniforms or period costumes.
+Filming started on June 16, 1938 and concluded on September 13, 1938.